Jeremy Hunt’s four Es are exceptionally, entirely, egregiously empty | Tom Peck

 So what do the four Es mean, exactly?
 Well, get ready now – business is good; so is learning; so is having a job; and it’s especially good if all those things happen in as many different places as possible.

 And that really was it.
-Actual people had to stare at their own face from a decade before just to listen to this.
+Actual people had to stare at their own faces from a decade before just to listen to this.

-On the subject of “enterprise” specifically, there he stood, explaining how the way to grow the economy is to cut taxes.
-Who knows, perhaps he was looking back at the young faces hanging round the necks of the old ones in the crowd, and thinking maybe nobody actually knew that it’s still not even three months since the last chancellor and the last prime minister did exactly that, banjaxing the entire economy in an instant (and that he himself was personally rushed in to clear up the damage).
+On the subject of enterprise specifically, there he stood, explaining how the way to grow the economy is to cut taxes.
+Who knows, perhaps he was looking back at the young faces hanging around the necks of the old ones in the crowd, and thinking that maybe nobody was aware that not even three months ago, the last chancellor and the last prime minister had done exactly that, banjaxing the entire economy in an instant (and that he himself had been rushed in to clear up the damage).

-On Education, he had absolutely nothing to say beyond praising the work of “successive Conservative ministers”.
+On education, he had absolutely nothing to say beyond praising the work of “successive Conservative ministers”.
 He didn’t have time to name them all, not least as there have been five of them in the last 12 months, one of whom lasted just one day.

-Employment – the third E – is another success story apparently.
+Employment – the third E – is another success story, apparently.
 Hunt, like the rest of the government, rarely misses an opportunity to boast about the “lowest unemployment rate for 50 years”.

 Which is technically true, but it doesn’t quite explain why it is that, if everyone’s got a job, there are still 2.5 million people using food banks – including NHS nurses, who are currently on strike for the first time in their history over shockingly low pay.
-It also doesn’t explain why the most the government appears to be doing about it is to have established a strict rota system of their very dimmest MPs to take it in turns to tell them that the problem is simply that they don’t know “how to budget properly”.
+It also doesn’t explain why the most the government appears to have done about it is to have established a strict rota system of the very dimmest MPs to take it in turns to tell these people that the problem is simply that they don’t know “how to budget properly”.

 But the chancellor didn’t really want to talk about that.
-Mainly he wanted to obliquely mention some ‘reforms’ he may or may not have in mind to coax people who don’t feel like they can work – like people with mental illness or long term disabilities – back in to the job market.
+Mainly he wanted to mention obliquely some “reforms” he may or may not have in mind to coax people who don’t feel like they can work – such as people with mental illness or a long-term disability – back into the job market.

-One of these long term conditions, by the way, these job-crushing disabilities, is what’s known as “having children in a country with the most unaffordable childcare in the developed world”.
+One of these long-term conditions, by the way – these job-crushing disabilities – is what’s known as “having children in a country with the most unaffordable childcare in the developed world”.

-We will, naturally, wait with breathless anticipation for whatever these reforms might be.
-But given that he is currently doing his absolute utmost to avoid the reform that is most crucially needed – namely much, much higher pay – it may prove wise not to get too excited.
+We will, naturally, wait with breathless anticipation for whatever the reforms might be.
+But given that Hunt is currently doing his absolute utmost to avoid the reform that is most crucially needed – namely much, much higher pay – it may prove wise not to get too excited.

-The fourth one is “Everywhere”, which at least means when, over the coming years, people like me have to write about how levelling up hasn’t happened, the government has provided us with two separate meaningless terms to use for it (just to keep things fresh).
+The fourth E is “everywhere”, which at least means that when, over the coming years, people like me have to write about how levelling up hasn’t happened, the government has provided us with two separate meaningless terms to use for it (just to keep things fresh).

-“Everywhere”, he said, was about making sure that everyone everywhere gets a fair chance.
-And he actually – and fair play to him really – kept the bit in about how his government has “protected key projects like HS2”; which his government hasn’t protected, but rather cancelled entire swathes of, and (at time of typing) isn’t entirely denying reports that it’s not even going to terminate in central London anymore (and if it does, it may be subject to a 10-year delay.)
+“Everywhere”, he said, is about making sure that everyone everywhere gets a fair chance.
+And he actually – and fair play to him, really – kept the bit about how his government has “protected key projects like HS2” – HS2 being a project that his government hasn’t protected, but rather cancelled entire swathes of, and (at time of typing) isn’t entirely denying reports that it’s not even going to terminate in central London any more (and if it does, it may be subject to a 10-year delay).

-So yes, chancellor; confidence in the future does indeed start with honesty about the present.
+So yes, chancellor: confidence in the future does indeed start with honesty about the present.
 But it certainly didn’t start today.
 And until it does, we can say with absolute confidence that the future isn’t going to have you in it.

 Join our commenting forum